reactivepixel/inventoryManager/Gravity_RFP.md

 Document all relevant Project Information including:

-* All assumptions in your readme.md and formally submit each to the Product Owner.
+* All assumptions in your readme.md
 * The Installation Process
 * Setting up the required Development Environment (For On-Boarding a new Developer)
 * All API Endpoints and Expected Usage